brannerchinese/rc_study_plans/projects/b-trees.md

     * If each node is a memory access, then the number of memory accesses in minimized, as long as there is a "schema for controlled growth", in order to prevent the tree from growing "at random."
     * search: as in binary search tree, only not binary
     * distinguish "special nodes" (pp. 191-92) from leaves; I don't understand the distinction
-    * "root page is best allocated permanently in the primary store bedcause each query proceeds necessarily from the root page" (p.
+    * "root page is best allocated permanently in the primary store because each query proceeds necessarily from the root page" (p.
 250)
     * "annecting" a node: borrowing it from an adjacent page
-    * (unfinished qqq)
+    * TODO: unfinished

 [end]